janko/down/README.md

 ## Streaming

-Down has the ability to access contents of the remote file *as it is being downloaded*.
+Down has the ability to access content of the remote file *as it is being downloaded*.
 The `Down.open` method returns an IO object which represents the remote file on the given URL.
 When you read from it, Down internally downloads chunks of the remote file, but only how much is needed.